Entertech/tDCS-Documents/tDCS/docs/Instructions/How to Use the Headset/Charging the Headset.md

 ---
 ## Charge the Headset

-- If the headset says「Low battery.
-Please charge」 and shuts down automatically, the headset has a low battery and has to be charged before next use.
+- If the headset says"Low battery.
+Please charge" and shuts down automatically, the headset has a low battery and has to be charged before next use.
 - Connect the headset to a power adapter via the USB Type-C cable.
 There is no special requirement for the power adapter.
 Just a standard mobile phone power adapter is OK.
 - Charging: If the headset is not fully charged, the indicator light on the headset will turn red.
 Once fully charged, the indicator light will turn green.